CallumWalley/nzrse-containers/_episodes/13-mpi-dask.md

 module load Singularity
 module unload XALT

-srun singularity run $SIFPATH/dask-mpi.sif dask_example.py
+srun singularity run $SIFPATH/dask-mpi_latest.sif dask_example.py
 ```
 {: .bash}

-So we just prefixed our `singularity` command with Slurm's `srun` MPI launcher. `srun` will automatically create the MPI runtime environment on each compute node on the HPC that will execute one or more of our 3 requested ranks and launch the container there.
+So we simply prefixed our `singularity` command with Slurm's `srun` MPI launcher. `srun` will automatically create the MPI runtime environment on each compute node on the HPC that will execute one or more of the requested ranks and launch the container there.
 As we discussed before, the `singularity run` command will activate our `daskenv` environment and execute `python dask_example.py`.
 Our example initialises MPI inside the container, and Singularity will allow it to connect to the MPI runtime environment on the compute node.

 Note that other workload schedulers will use a different launcher than `srun`.
-If not scheduler is used, this will just be `mpirun`.
+If no scheduler is used, this will just be `mpirun`.

 ### Requirements for the MPI + container combo